Vyom Pathak

 News

-• [05/2021] Graduated as a First Class student, from Dharmsing Desai University with a Bachelor of Technology in Computer Engineering.
+- [05/2021] Graduated First Class with Distinction, from Dharmsinh Desai University with a Bachelor of Technology in Computer Engineering.

-• [07/2017] Started my Bachelor in Technology in Computer Engineering from Dharmsinh Desai University.
+- [07/2017] Started my Bachelor of Technology in Computer Engineering from Dharmsinh Desai University.

 Research

-Much of my research is at the intersection of speech related tasks, finetuning large language models, and the application of deep learning in various domains.
+Much of my research is at the intersection of improving faithfulness in reasoning and finetuning large foundation models, speech related tasks, and the application of deep learning in various domains.
 Sparingly, I have worked on speech enhancement, automatic speech recognition, natural language understanding, prompting large language models, multimodal reasoning, dialogue managers, text-to-speech, conversational agents, and time series modeling.

 Deepang Raval*, Vyom Pathak*, Muktan Patel*, Brijesh Bhatt